Budibase/website/content/resources/itil-processes/_index.md

 * Iterative deployments - Changes are released on a fixed, regular schedule.
 * Continuous deployment - Changes are deployed as and when they are ready.
-* Bing-bang deployment - Changes are bundled into major versions.
+* Big-bang deployment - Changes are bundled into major versions.
 * Git-based deployment - Changes are handled using a controlled repository, allowing end users to determine when and if to pull updates.